GPS Tracking System Overview: Complete Guide to Modern GPS Technology

 • Hardwired installations provide permanent mounting solutions

-• Professional installation ensures proper connections
+• Professional installation system proper connections

 • Battery backup systems maintain operation during power loss